7 Best Email Automation Tools for Marketing

 Collecting and handling important subscriber information, tracking customer behaviour, building buyer personas, or calculating ROI are only some of the benefits email automation offers you.
 They enable you to improve your revenue through custom fields that make your email message relevant and effective.

 Customisation increases recipient engagement, leading to higher conversion rates.
-It also enhances customer loyalty since recipients can tell you know exactly what is needed for their lives to get better.
+It also enhances customer loyalty since recipients can tell you exactly what is needed for their lives to improve.

 5 – Get the most out of your sales cycle

 Automated emails help you get the most out of different sales cycle stages.
 Using automation features, you can figure out at which stage of the sales funnel your recipient is.
 Then, you’ll know when and how to approach subscribers and improve your chances of converting them.